nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 NuoDB supports explicit database protocol version upgrade which is performed after upgrading the NuoDB image for all database processes.
 For more information on how to upgrade the database protocol manually, refer to [Upgrade the Database Protocol](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrade-to-a-new-release/upgrade-the-database-protocol).

-To simplify the NuoDB version rollout, Kubernetes Aware Admin (KAA) is used to automatically upgrade database protocol and restart a Transaction Engine (TE) as an upgrade finalization step.
+To simplify the NuoDB version rollout, the Kubernetes Aware Admin (KAA) is used to automatically upgrade database protocol and restart a Transaction Engine (TE) as an upgrade finalization step.
 The feature is available in NuoDB Helm charts 3.4.0 and later.
-To enable automatic database protocol upgrade for a database Helm release, use the `set database.automaticProtocolUpgrade.enabled=true` option.
+To enable automatic database protocol upgrade for a database Helm release, use the `--set database.automaticProtocolUpgrade.enabled=true` option.

 For example: